captainEdins/njeve/README.md

 To improve the user experience and reduce data usage, the app implements the following features:

--**Offline data caching:** Weather data is cached for 5 hours after it's retrieved, allowing users to interact with the app even without an internet connection.
+ - **Offline data caching:** Weather data is cached for 5 hours after it's retrieved, allowing users to interact with the app even without an internet connection.
 This saves users data by displaying the most recent data available.
--**Refresh option:** Users can manually refresh the data by clicking the arrow next to their address, ensuring they have the latest information whenever they need it.
+ - **Refresh option:** Users can manually refresh the data by clicking the arrow next to their address, ensuring they have the latest information whenever they need it.

 ### Benefits:

--**Reduced data consumption:** By caching data, users can avoid unnecessary data downloads, especially beneficial for those with limited data plans.
+ - **Reduced data consumption:** By caching data, users can avoid unnecessary data downloads, especially beneficial for those with limited data plans.
--**Improved user experience:** Offline data access allows users to view weather information even when offline.
+ - **Improved user experience:** Offline data access allows users to view weather information even when offline.
--**Cost savings:** Reduced API calls lead to lower subscription costs for the app.
+ - **Cost savings:** Reduced API calls lead to lower subscription costs for the app.

 ## Getting Started